A-Z of medical terms

 Sigmoidoscopy

-A type of endoscopy (a test that uses a long thin tube with a camera on the end) to look inside the rectum and sigmoid colon.
+A type of test called an endoscopy that uses a long thin tube with a camera on the end to look inside the rectum and sigmoid colon.

 Stage